whoyouwith91/solvation_energy_prediction/README.md

 ## 1. Datasets downloading
 Since the 3D structures are stored in SDF and XYZ formats for Frag20-Aqsol-100K, they are saved elsewhere and can be downloaded either from our IMA website or using the following command line.
+- To download SDF files for MMFF-optimized geometries:
+`cd ./data/Frag20-Aqsol-100K/sdf/MMFF/`
+`wget link`
+- To download XYZ files for MMFF-optimized geometries: `wget link`
-- To download SDF files for MMFF-optimized geometries: `wget link`
+- To download SDF files for QM-optimized geometries: `wget link`
+- To download XYZ files for QM-optimized geometries: `wget link` After
 ## 2. Data preprocessing

 ## 3. Training